Crowfoot: Treaty 7

-The main purpose of the treaty from the perspective of the Canadian government was to seize control of all Native claims to the western prairie land and to prevent themselves from being antagonized.
-They falsely considered Crowfoot to be the leader of the entire Blackfoot Confederation, including the Blood and Northern Piegan, much to the anger of those nations’ respective leaders.
-Crowfoot thus had a greater reputation as a diplomat than these Chiefs and though he always made sure they were consulted in making decisions, he did not feel at all uncomfortable playing the role of supreme commander.
+The main purpose of the treaty from the perspective of the Canadian government was to gain control of the western prairie land and to prevent themselves from being antagonized.
+They falsely considered Crowfoot to be the leader of the entire Blackfoot Confederation, including the Blood and Northern Piegan, much to the anger of those nations' respective leaders.
+Crowfoot thus had a greater reputation as a diplomat than these chiefs and though he always made sure they were consulted in making decisions, he did not feel at all uncomfortable playing the role of supreme commander.
 Commissioner David Laird promised rations of flour, tea, sugar, tobacco and beef to be provided during negotiations, but Crowfoot, skeptical of their intentions, refused them until he had all the terms of the treaty.
 In return for allowing White settlers to live on their land, they were offered a secured plot of the land, farming implements, cattle, potatoes, five dollars annually and ammunition.

 Crowfoot was levelheaded in his consideration of the offerings in the treaty.
 He did not want to give up land only to see the white man and the Métis force out and kill the bison.
-Although, he was aware that the bison were disappearing and that more settlers from the east were going to inevitably settle, with or without a treaty.
+But he was aware that the bison were disappearing and that more settlers from the east were going to inevitably settle, with or without a treaty.
 As long as the bison were there he knew that farming would not even be an option to his people, but he also knew that they would soon be gone.
 Overall, he had thought that the terms were generally favourable to his people.

 However, there was conflict amongst the band chiefs–One wanted to immediately accept, many were vehemently against signing, and others were still unsure.
 Before making his executive decision, Crowfoot wanted to talk with Red Crow, leader of the Kainai Nation, who was not yet at the negotiations.
 While waiting, Crowfoot was pressured heavily from within his circle.
 Some were desperately in need of the items offered in the treaty and pressed for its immediate signing.
 Others grew restless and upset with the terms and wanted to launch an attack on the councilmen.
 When Red Crow finally came, he spent the night with Crowfoot who relayed the terms being offered.
 He left the next morning to council with the other Blood chiefs.

 During his time waiting, Crowfoot counselled with an old medicine man named Pemmican.
 On his visit with him, he offered the following advice: